-- 16. (1) Whenever the Speaker is absent or unable to perform the functions of the office of Speaker, or whenever that office is vacant, the Deputy Speaker shall act as Speaker. - (2) Whenever both the Speaker and the Deputy Speaker are absent or unable to perform the functions of the office of Speaker, or whenever both offices are vacant, the Chairperson of Committees (or, in his or her absence, the Deputy Chairperson of Committees) shall act as Speaker.
+- 16. (1) Whenever the Speaker is absent or unable to perform the functions of the office of Speaker, or whenever that office is vacant, the Deputy Speaker shall act as Speaker. - (2) Whenever both the Speaker and the Deputy Speaker are absent or unable to perform the functions of the Office of Speaker, the Speaker or, if the Speaker is not available, the Deputy Speaker, must designate one of the House Chairpersons to act as Speaker.